Georgios Tanoulis

-Georgios "Giorgos" Tanoulis (Greek: Γεώργιος Τανούλης, born July 27, 2002) is a Greek professional basketball player for Aris of the Greek Basketball League and the EuroCup, on loan from Olympiacos.
+Georgios "Giorgos" Tanoulis (Greek: Γεώργιος Τανούλης, born July 27, 2002) is a Greek professional basketball player for Aris Thessaloniki.
 He is a 2.10 m (6'10) height power forward–center.

 Early life

 Tanoulis was born in Thessaloniki, Greece and started playing basketball early for Aris Thessaloniki and PAOK Thessaloniki youth teams.
 While playing for PAOK Thessaloniki, Tanoulis dominated the Greek Youth Championship and he ended the 2019/20 season as a member of the top five players.
 In the five games of the finals, he had 16.4 points on 71% shooting, 52% on 2-pointers and 30% on 3-pointers, along with 8.6 rebounds and 3.4 assists.

 Professional career

 PAOK Thessaloniki (2019–2020)

 At the age of 17, Tanoulis made his Greek Basket League debut with PAOK Thessaloniki on May 18th, 2019 against Promitheas Patras.

 Promitheas Patras (2020–2023)

 On September 7, 2020, Tanoulis signed a five-year contract with Promitheas Patras.
 Tanoulis made his debut with his new team on October 6, 2020, against Aquila Trento for the EuroCup.
 On April 14, 2022, Tanoulis set a personal career-high in points in a Greek Basket League game, scoring 16 points in a home loss against Olympiacos, which he later broke with 19 points against Larisa on June 15, 2022.